 Computational Patient Models

-Our team is shaping digital patient twins tailored for radiotherapy.
-At the interface of advanced imaging, biophysical organ and tissue modeling, and artificial intelligence we explore subtle treatment responses using spatio-temporal-resolved in-silico patient replicas.
+Our research team is exploring algorithms, designs, and implementation of digital patient twins - tailored for radiotherapy.
+At the interface of multi-modal longitudinal imaging, biophysical organ and tissue modeling, and artificial intelligence we investigate subtle features indicating treatment response using spatio-temporally resolved in-silico patient replicas.

-Our research is dedicated to in-silico radiotherapy simulation of cancer patients undergoing curative irradiation treatment.
+Our research is dedicated to virtual in-silico patient models - digital twins of real patients - that can simulate how tumor and healthy tissue respond to radiotherapy.
 The first challenge for technically precise radiation therapy lies in adapting dose delivery to deformations in the patient’s anatomy induced by motion and physiological changes.
-The second challenge is to detect subtle changes in longitudinal imaging, which allow to test treatment outcome prediction models.
+This is measured by on-board imaging modelities, like CBCT or MRI: But, computer vision methods are needed to extract the meaning from these voxel data.
+The second challenge is to detect subtle changes in longitudinal imaging, which allows us to test treatment outcome prediction models or accumulate local dose effects for a potential re-irradiation.

 Our vision is to create a virtual patient model, serving as a proxy for treatment simulation by accumulating the physical dose and predicting the therapeutic effect of the planned treatment.
-This together empowers treating physicians to tailor the treatment to the specific needs of the patient before irradiation and during the treatemtn course.
-In-silico model development, advancements in imaging and computer technology, and our passion for unusual solutions are our tools in the fight against cancer.
+This empowers treating physicians to tailor the treatment to the specific needs of the patient before irradiation and during the treatement course.
+Automated intelligent methods help to monitor anomalies in this complex 4D context in real time, where human experts lack user interfaces and assessment time.
+In-silico model development, advancements in imaging and computer technology, and our passion for unusual solutions are our tools to establish future support in each individual fight against cancer.

 Team